%20(2).avif)

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple S3 use-cases—from application storage to data platforms and DR—enabling us to deliver high-quality AWS S3 implementations that are secure, observable, and cost-aware.
+This delivery work helped us accumulate significant knowledge across multiple AWS S3 use-cases—from application asset storage to governed data lake foundations—and enables us to deliver high-quality AWS S3 architectures, implementations, and day-2 operations for clients.

 Some of the things we can help you do with AWS S3 include: